 8. That is the Truth which the valiant have gained by seeking, with controlled mind, with abstinence, penance, etc, and by diving into the Self.
 Realizing it, they are considered to be heroes with their highest purpose accomplished.
 That is the transcendental Sat-Chit-Ananda after gaining which there is nothing more to worry about since perfect peace reigns — Thou art That!

-Tom: the valliant, meaning those who bravely turn inwards, away from gross and subtle objects, and undertake Self-Enquiry, those whose minds have become peaceful and quiet, those who Dive Inwards – they realise the Self, which is the Truth.
-They are the True Heroes, as compared to what society considers to be wordly heroic deeds.
-Once this inward path has been undertaken, and the Self is Realised, that is the end of the path – there is no more to be done!
-What had needed to be done has been done!
-That is realisation.
-That is liberation.
-That is the end of suffering.
-That is perfect eternal Peace.
-You are That!
+Tom: the valiant, meaning those who bravely turn inwards, away from gross and subtle objects as explained in previous verses, and undertake Self-Enquiry, those whose minds have become peaceful and quiet, those who Dive (or Sink) Inwards, ‘into the Self’- they realise the Self, which is the Truth.
+They are the True Heroes, those who have realised the Self, this is the True Accomplishment, as compared to what society considers to be worldly heroic deeds (in Maya).

 Sri Ramana Maharshi’s Outro